 Who is charged gratuities on Norwegian Cruise Lines?

-When it comes to who is charged the daily tips, Norwegian is among the most generous.
-While some cruise lines charge every person who sails – no matter their age – Norwegian Cruise Lines only charges passengers three years or older.
+When it comes to who is charged the daily fee, Norwegian is among the most generous lines.
+While some cruise lines charge every person who sails – no matter their age – Norwegian Cruise Line only charges passengers three years or older.

 So if you are a couple traveling with a small child, you get a break on the cost of gratuities.
 Other than kids under three years old, everyone else will pay the daily gratuity charge.

-NCL offers cruisers the option to prepay gratuities up to 24 hours in advance of sailing.
+NCL offers passengers the option to prepay service charges up to 24 hours in advance of sailing.
 This means you can pay when you book your cruise and have the charge already budgeted into your vacation spending.
 You can also book your cruise and then prepay later, but before your trip departs.

 Don’t want to pay before you receive service?
 That’s understandable.
-In that case the amount will be charged to your account at the end of your cruise.
+In that case the amount will be charged to your account while you sail.
+The cost will then be charged to the card on file at the end of your cruise.

 Do I have to pay gratuities on my cruise?
 Can I change the amount?

-Although technically gratuity fees are discretionary, in practice passengers must pay these fees; the only exceptions being reductions if you receive horrible service.
+Although technically gratuity fees/service charges are discretionary, in practice passengers must pay these fees; the only exceptions being reductions if you receive horrible service.
 Asking to have the fees waived just to save yourself money is unfair since gratuities pay hardworking staff members.

 Norwegian’s website states that “Guest satisfaction is the highest priority at Norwegian Cruise Line.
 Should your concerns not be met with satisfaction you can adjust the charges.”